Blepharitis causes swollen, itchy eyelids. It’s not usually serious and can often be treated by washing your eyelids every day.

 do not wear contact lenses while you have symptoms

-do not use eye makeup, especially eyeliner, while you have symptoms
+do not use eye makeup, especially eyeliner and mascara, while you have symptoms

 How to clean your eyes

-- Soak a clean flannel or cotton wool in warm water and place on your eye for 10 minutes.
+- Soak a clean flannel or cotton wool in warm water and place it on your closed eyelid for 5 to 10 minutes.

 - Gently massage your eyelids for around 30 seconds.

-A pharmacist might suggest things to help keep your eyelids clean, including:
+A pharmacist might be able to suggest things to help keep your eyelids clean, including:

 - eye pads and wipes